 Moving the baby into a different posing can distract them.
 Sitting a baby up and putting their hands to the center of their chest can again be "organizing" to a stressed baby.
 The only thing that keeps me from doing this tip often during a photo session is that I want sleepy babies.
 But at home you might be happy with a happy baby :) If your baby has mottled skin they may be cold, stressed or over stimulated.
 You can try changing their positions or change their environment to see if you can take away some of the stimulation.

-8. Walk around and bounce
+8. Walk around

 This is always my last resort.
 When you are a sleepy mommy the last thing you want is to be stuck walking around all the time.
 For some reason babies can tell when you stand up or sit down.
 While I walk around I do a slight bounce and maybe even pats again on the bottom.

 Going outside or going for a short walk outside always seemed to work on my own fussy babies.
 This is one action that was also helpful for me.
 Getting some fresh air always improved my mood as well.